Skip to content

 The 3rd NY Cavalry was a regiment formed during the Civil War in 1861 and was originally commanded by Colonel James H. Van Alen.
 The original 12 companies within this regiment were from all over upstate New York and were labeled A-M (excluding J).(1) After Van Alen was promoted to Brigadier General, Simon H. Mix became the new Commander.
 Colonel Mix, a Schoharie native, led the 3rd NY from April 1862 until he was killed during the Siege of Petersburg on June 15, 1864.(2) After his death, George W. Lewis became the new Commander and served for the remainder of the war.
 This Regiment was disbanded in July 1865.(3) In total, 3 officers and 48 enlisted men were killed or died from wounds, while 154 enlisted men and 2 officers died from disease and 38 enlisted men died while captured.
 Of those casualties, 105 men were lost during the week long raid near Richmond, Va.(4)

-Cavalry moved quicker than Infantry since they were on horses.
+Cavalry moved quicker than Infantry since they were on horses and many were used as scouts by both sides of the war.
 Carbine Rifles and Sabers were commonly used, and one out of every four Soldiers had to guard the horses whenever the Cavalry would dismount.
-Regiments were commanded by Colonels while Companies were commanded by Captains.
 The 3rd NY Cavalry became a Regiment within General August Kauzt’s 1st Division in 1864.
-Lieutenant-Colonels and Majors were the 2nd and 3rd in charge of any given regiment and would immediately assume control upon their superior’s death, firing or resignation.
-In addition to being led by a Captain, Companies would consist of a 1st and 2nd Lieutenant who are 2nd and 3rd in charge respectively.
+Regiments were commanded by Colonels while Lieutenant-Colonels and Majors were the 2nd and 3rd in charge of any given regiment and would immediately assume control upon their superior’s death, firing, resignation or incapacitation.
+The same rules applied to Companies which were commanded by a Captain and assisted by a 1st and 2nd Lieutenant who were 2nd and 3rd in charge respectively.

 This exhibit provides a brief overview of the 3rd NY Cavalry.
 The main focus of this exhibit is on Company G from 1864-1865 when it was commanded by Captain Charles C. Kromer from Schoharie.
 According to Kromer’s 1911 obituary, he became the editor of the Schoharie Union newspaper after the war.
 He also started the first water system in Schoharie, built Union Block, and helped establish the county’s first telephone system.(5)